ArthurClemens/polythene-react-setup/README.md

-# Setup of Polythene 1.0 for React
+# Polythene for React setup example

 Compatible with React 16.x